 I was oblivious to my destination change as I admired the scenery.
 When I reached Harvard square I quickly realized that I wasn’t certain which coffee shop she was in.
 A quick phone call and conversation later we discovered we were almost across the street from each other.

-We met up and sat down a what I would describe as a bad brunch.
-The food wasn’t bad, it was simply overly priced for what was offered.
+We met up and walked a little until we stumbled upon a restaurant serving brunch.
+We sat down and had what I would describe as a overpriced and underwhelming brunch.
 Eggs and fries for brunch, really?

 I checked in and we hung out for a few hours while we waited for the restaurant attached to the hotel to open.

 We only found out afterwards that the restaurant had been reserved for a private event.
 Looking at the list of restaurants I had previously researched we found one which wasn’t too far from the hotel.
-We made our way down to Mei Mei’s jumping puddles of slush, puddles and snow.
+We made our way down to Mei Mei’s jumping puddles of slush and snow.

-Mei Mei’s was a 20 minute was from our hotel and completely worth it.
+Mei Mei’s was a 20 minute walk from our hotel and completely worth it.
 The only thing that was a little bland was they kale salad.
-It’s not something I order often to I asked my friend what she thought of it and she’s the one who mentioned it was a little under whelming.
+It’s not something I order often so I asked my friend what she thought of it and she’s the one who mentioned it was a little lacking.
 Highly recommend this place regardless.
 The rest of the dishes were amazing and reasonably priced.

 Finally, I snapped this picture while wandering the streets.
 Keep it real Boston: